serztle/timeq/README.md

 ### How failsafe is ``timeq``?

-I use it on a big fleet of embedded devices in the field, so it's already quite a bit battle tested.
+I use it on a big fleet of embedded devices in the field at [GermanBionic](https://germanbionic.com), so it's already quite a bit battle tested.
 Design wise, damaged index files can be regenerated from the data log.
 There's no error correction code applied in the data log and no checksums are currently written.
 If you need this, I'm happy if a PR comes in that enables it optionally.

 For durability, the design is build to survive crashes without data loss (Push, Read) but, in some cases, it might result in duplicated data (Shovel).
 My